-The Looked After Children’s Health Service aims to support the health and well-being of children or young people who are looked after by the local authority, during their time in care.
+The Looked After Children’s health service in Hounslow and Richmond boroughs aims to support the health and well-being of children or young people who are looked after by the local authority, during their time in care.

 It is a legal requirement for all children/young people who become looked after to have a health assessment – which the Looked after Children’s Health Team provides.

 During the health assessment, the child or young person will have the opportunity to talk about issues relating to their health - such as diet, exercise, healthy living and risk-taking behaviour.

 Further information about health assessments is provided below, while more detailed information is available in the PDF leaflets on this page.